 I really do love the chivalry I have experienced in Asia.
 I miss it when I’m back home.
 I’m a liberated woman to be sure, but I really like it when I get an extra hand if you see me struggling or you open a door for me, especially if I have a stroller and I’m doing the “one hand push with the butt holding the door open while I maneuver the stroller under me” dance.
 You know the one.
 Come on people, it’s not that hard to help out your fellow (wo)man.

 It took a while for us both to settle in for the night, but I’m happy to report we were both asleep by 9pm and only had one night-time waking for about 30 minutes when we heard the club goers coming back.
-Next thing I knew it was 6am and Dek was standing in his crib and watching me sleep.
+Next thing I knew it was 6am and Dek was standing in his travel crib and watching me sleep.
 Little creepy, but also very cute.